International-Data-Spaces-Association/omejdn-daps/README.md

 #### Omejdn Config API

-If you do not have Access to the DAPS or want to edit connectors (=clients) and configuration remotely, you may enable Omejdn's Config API.
+If you do not have Access to the DAPS or want to edit connectors (a.k.a. clients in OAuth language) and configuration remotely, you may enable Omejdn's Config API.

 To use it, uncomment the relevant lines (remove the # symbol) in `config/scope_mapping.yml`,